nanoexpress/nanoexpress/docs/benchmark.md

 # Benchmarks

-NEW!
-We [available](https://github.com/the-benchmarker/web-frameworks) in web-frameworks!

 Note: _Multi-threading/Clustering available in Linux-only env_

 Note #2: _Docker may be good place to get started with Clustering_

-We [available](https://github.com/the-benchmarker/web-frameworks) in web-frameworks, but not this branch!

 | Library         | RPS   | Memory |
 | --------------- | ----- | ------ |